Saifuddin Choudhury

 Saifuddin Choudhury (1 August 1952 - 14 September 2014), was an Indian politician who was a CPI(M) leader and MP from West Bengal state of India.
 In February 2001 he formed Party of Democratic Socialism (PDS).

 Political career

 He was elected to the Lok Sabha on a CPI(M) ticket from Katwa (Lok Sabha constituency) in 1980, 1984, 1989 and 1991.
 He took a progressive role in Shah Bano case in his tenure as a Member of Parliament.
-He later took important role during discussion on Narasima Rao government also.
+He later took an important role during discussion on Narasima Rao government, too.
 He fared badly in the 2009 election from Jadavpur (Lok Sabha constituency), getting just 0.46% of the total votes polled.
 His membership of the party was not renewed.